Legal

 Uploaded files may contain personal data, including images, voices, or other information relating to identifiable persons.

 Payments are handled through Stripe.
 We do not store full payment-card details ourselves.
-We may receive and store payment-related metadata such as Stripe session and payment-intent identifiers, payer email, payment status, refund data, invoice or receipt URL, tax amount, customer country, and whether Stripe indicated business or tax information.
+We may receive and store payment-related metadata such as Stripe Checkout Session identifiers, PaymentIntent identifiers, Charge identifiers, Stripe Customer identifiers, invoice identifiers and, where available, invoice or receipt URLs or PDFs, payer or customer email, payment status, refund data, dispute or chargeback data, tax amount, net and gross amounts, billing country, billing address snapshot, VAT or tax ID where provided, automatic-tax result, reverse-charge or zero-tax indicators where applicable, and whether Stripe indicated business or tax information.

 If you contact us or submit a legal or abuse notice, we may process your name, email address, message content, attachments, evidence links, notice details, and related correspondence and audit records.